 Under net metering, the member’s meter measures the electricity the member used from the utility system, less the electricity the member’s system puts back.
-The excess electricity produced is fed into the utility grid and credit is given to the member at the retail rate.
+The excess electricity produced is fed into the utility grid and credit is given to the member.

 Systems are limited to a total aggregate nameplate generating capacity, from single or multiple generators, not greater than 10 kW for residential rate classes; not greater than 25 kW for all rate classes other than residential.
 Systems may be downsized or denied based on the determination of the Engineering Screens at any particular location.